 Supplementary Protection Certificates (SPCs) are available for patents which protect the active ingredients pharmaceutical or plant protection products.
 To be sold in the UK, regulatory approval is needed.
 Since, obtaining a marketing authorisation or product licence can be a lengthy process and SPCs compensate for this time.
 SPCs are not an extension of the patent term but gives similar protection.
 It can last for up to 5 years.

 A patent gives its owner a right to stop other people from reproducing or commercialising the invention without the inventor’s authorisation.
 It is a negative right rather than a positive right.

 Non-disclosure agreements should be used when discussing your ideas with third parties.
 A good NDA restricts the use of the ideas and information to a specific permitted purpose.
 This should be as precise as possible from the beginning as the restriction can later be widened but not narrowed.

 Patent applications under the EPC can be made to the European Patent Office (EPO).
 Applicants can select as many countries which are part of the Convention for their patent to be in force in.

 iii.
 Unitary Patent

-The Unified Patent Court (UPC) Agreement is predicted to come into force by the end of the year.
+The Unified Patent Court (UPC) Agreement has been ratified by the UK but cannot come into force until ratified by Germany.
 When it does, patent applicants will be able to apply for a Unitary Patent.
 UPs will provide patent protection in all countries which are members of the Agreement.